georgexyz19/georgexyz.com/content/posts/timer-app.md

 note: research timer and timer app
 no: 64

-Sometimes I like to time myself to finish a work task in a certain amount of time like 15 minutes.
-Usually I can concentrate on the task more when I work under a timer.
+Sometimes I like to time myself to finish a task in a certain amount of time like 15 minutes.
+I can concentrate on the task more when I work under a short duration timer.

 I try to find a simple timer.
-This post records the timers I checked out.
+This post records the process.

-The first thing I tried is a kitchen timer.
-I ordered a popular one on Amazon and it was delivered the next day.
-It works well and it is simple to use, but it has a major flaw.
-The beep noise level is way too high.
+The first thing I try is a kitchen timer.
+I order a popular one on Amazon and it is delivered the next day.
+It works well, but it has a major flaw.
+The beeping noise level is way too high.
-Obviously the timer is designed for a noisy kitchen environment.
+The timer is designed for a noisy kitchen environment.

 <div style="max-width: 800px">
   <img class="img-fluid pb-3" src="/images/kitchen-timer.jpg" alt="kitchen timer">
 </div>

-Then I thought I should find a timer app written in Python, and I can modify it to suite my needs.
+I try to find a timer app written in Python, and I can modify it to suite my own needs.
 This
 [github page](https://github.com/topics/countdown-timer?l=python)
 lists 14 countdown timers.
-I tried a few of them and nothing worked well.
+I test a few of them and none works
+well.
 The app is either too ugly or it needs additional dependencies.
-Many people agree that Python is not a best choice for GUI design.
+Python is not a good choice for GUI apps.

-So I went back to Google and searched "Online Timer".
-It turns out Google itself has
+So I go back to Google and search "Online Timer".
+It turns out that Google itself has
 [a basic timer](https://www.google.com/search?q=online+timer)
 function.
-It is good but it does not have a beep reminder at the end.
+It is good but it does not have a beeping reminder at the end.
 The website timeanddate.com has a [very nice timer](https://www.timeanddate.com/timer/) which is the one I am using now.